 Real Riches of the Season: Tales from the California Gold Rush

 The words have an eerie sound.
 If we listen hard, with our hearts and with our memories, we can hear their echoes through centuries, through millennia.
 They are the cries, the pleas, the demands of women's voices stating a simple truth: "Women's rights are human rights."

-Consider the principles behind the Platform for Action from the 1995 United Nations Fourth World Conference on Women in Beijing:
+Consider the principles behind the Platform for Action from the Beijing Conference:

 - Violence against women in all its forms must be stopped.

 - Girls must be protected and valued equally with boys in their families and by societies.

 - Women must have access to education and health care of a high quality and to the levers of economic and political power.

 - The right of women to control their own fertility, and equality in sexual relations, are fundamental to women's empowerment.